NaturalGIS/openlittermap/README.md

 # OpenLitterMap

-QGIS plugin to work with [OpenLitterMap](https://openlittermap.com/) data.
+QGIS Processing provider to download raw data from the [OpenLitterMap](https://openlittermap.com/) project.